-Located in the village of Roslin, this 500-year-old chapel has long been rumoured to be home to a number of spirits.
+Located in the village of Roslin, this 500-year-old chapel has long been rumoured to be home to several spirits.

-As with any haunted chapel, Rosslyn Chapel is also said to be home to a mysterious lady in white, who has appeared before a number of stunned tourists over the years.
+As with many haunted chapels, Rosslyn Chapel is also home to a mysterious lady in white who has appeared before several stunned tourists over the years.

 2. Cawdor Castle, Cawdor, Nairnshire

-Those who have visited the castle since, quite often simply looking for a nice day out, have reported encountering a handless young woman, roaming the building in a blue velvet dress.
+Those who have visited the castle since, quite often simply looking for a lovely day out, have reported encountering a handless young woman roaming the building in a blue velvet dress.